rpicoin/rpicore/doc/build-osx.md

 Other commands:
 -------

-    ./src/wisprd -daemon # Starts the wispr daemon.
+    ./src/rpicoind -daemon # Starts the rpicoin daemon.
-    ./src/wispr-cli --help # Outputs a list of command-line options.
+    ./src/rpicoin-cli --help # Outputs a list of command-line options.
-    ./src/wispr-cli help # Outputs a list of RPC commands when the daemon is running.
+    ./src/rpicoin-cli help # Outputs a list of RPC commands when the daemon is running.

 Notes
 -----